 How does Volta’s pile of metal and saltwater compare to a modern battery?
 Well, to answer that question I need to talk about two things: 1) Voltage and 2) Maximum Current.
-Voltage is like the power in the water pump that adds water pressure to your pipes, it is there even when no water is flowing.
+Voltage is like the power in the water pump that adds water pressure in your pipes, it is there even when no water is flowing.
 The battery in your cell phone has 3.7 Volts of potential.
-A typical pile that Volta used would produce 5, 10, and even 20 Volts!!
+A typical pile that Volta used would produce 5, 10 and even 20 Volts!!
 You can actually make your own pile quite easily with copper pennies and zinc washers, and paper soaked in vinegar!
-Just like Volta, you can pile up the zinc, vinegar-soaked paper, and pennies to make a homemade battery.
+Just like Volta you can pile up the zinc, vinegar soaked paper, and pennies to make a homemade battery.
 This pile of just ten pennies creates an astonishing 8 volts of potential!!

 So what did people do with Volta’s battery before LED light bulbs?
 Well, they could give themselves shocks.
 And they could animate dead animals and people.
 But, the most useful thing they did with batteries in the early 1800s had to do with Chemistry.
 See, in the very same week that Volta published his paper on how to build a battery, a pair of English friends accidentally put the ends of the battery into a container of water.
 Soon the ends started to make bubbles.
 One probe would get bubbles of Hydrogen and one would get bubbles of Oxygen!
 Plus you had about twice as much hydrogen as oxygen.
 They had proven that water was made of H2O!

-This experiment inspired a young and handsome Chemist named Humphry Davy to make the world’s strongest and largest battery with over 2,000 plates of copper and zinc in an acid bath.
+This experiment inspired a young and handsome Chemist named Humpry Davy to make the world’s strongest and largest battery with over 2,000 plates of copper and zinc in an acid bath.
 From 1807 to 1808 Davy managed to electrically isolate 8 new elements and increase the total number of known elements by 20%!
-Humphry Davy’s story is also a tale of how good looks, dramatic demonstrations, and prolific drug use made him a Scientific Rock Star!
-And that wild story is next time on The Secret History of Electricity!
+Humpry Davy’s story is also a tale of how good looks, dramatic demonstrations and prolific drug use made him a Scientific Rock Star!
+And that wild story is next time on the Secret History of Electricity!